Darthfett/A-Priori-Physics-System/README.markdown

 When objects are moved, or have their acceleration, velocity, or position changed (not as a result of acceleration or velocity), such as via collision, all of their current collisions are invalidated, and new ones are recalculated.

 In addition to creating an efficient physics engine, the game code is 'pythonic', should follow good coding practices, and the game itself should be fun to play.

-## Controls ##
-Most of the control scheme and game is not yet implemented.

-You can currently press 'r' to randomly regenerate the ground terrain.